Hampfh/Conhics/README.md

 ```csharp
 void Screen.Clear();
 ```
 Clear cleans the internal cache.
 Clear does NOT render the screen blank.
-To clear the console it is therefore necessary to call `Screen.Clear()` followed by `Screen.Flush()` to render the changes.
+To clear the console it is, therefore, necessary to call `Screen.Clear()` followed by `Screen.Flush()` to render the changes.

 ### Screen.GetPos()
 ```csharp